In December 2020 I was proud to be honoured with the award of an MBE for Services to polar science based on my activities at The Open University.

 I am very interested in polar oceans and the physical processes that happen in them, and to collect data for my research I have spent years working in the high latitudes; often in winter.
 My particular strengths have been cross disciplinary work and use of robotic and remote sensing technologies, and I am very interested in talking about polar science wherever I can.

-I am the current chair of the Program Advisory Group (PAG) for the Natural Environment Research Council (NERC) programmes RoSES and ORCHESTRA that comprise the bulk of UK ship based Antarctic Oceanographic research to 2022.
+I was the chair of the Program Advisory Group (PAG) for the Natural Environment Research Council (NERC) programmes RoSES and ORCHESTRA that comprised the bulk of UK ship based Antarctic Oceanographic research to 2022.
 I was also an International Member of the Natural Sciences and Engineering Research Council of Canada Discovery Grants Panel “1506 Geosciences”, and have served on panels for The Research Council of Norway.

 I am a Standing Chair of the NERC Peer Review College, and have sat on many grant panels.
 I was also co-chair of the NERC Ice Sheet Stability Expert Group with Professor Tony Payne (Bristol).